mrinalmayank7/mrinalmayank7/README.md

 <h3 ><b>B.E in Computer Science & Engineering | Chandigarh University, 2019-2023</b></h3>
-<p>Experienced in  Full Stack Web Development, Django Framework,Machine Learning &  Data Mining , with relevant projects and research works.
+<p>Experienced in  Full Stack Web Development, Django Framework, Machine Learning &  Data Mining , with relevant projects and research works.
 Holding a good command over programming languages , web technologies and working on real world problems .
 Willing to take new challenges and works to enhance my knowledge and experience in the related field of study.</p>

 <br>